-Sunkoshi river is a part of the Sapta Koshi river system, a group of seven big rivers in the eastern region of Nepal.
-The eastward flow of the Sunkoshi passes through the beautiful valley between Mahabharat Lekh range and Himalayas.
-The originating point of Sunkoshi is Tibet, the autonomous region of China.
-It get its big shape when Bhote Koshi joins it at Barbesi.
+Sunkoshi River is a part of the Sapta Koshi river system, a group of seven big rivers in the eastern region of Nepal.
+The eastward flow of the Sunkoshi passes through the beautiful valley between Mahabharat Lekh range and the Himalayas.
+The originating point of Sunkoshi is Tibet - the autonomous region of China.
+It gets its big shape when Bhote Koshi joins it at Barbesi.
 The rafting trip generally starts from Dolalghat.

-One of the significance of Sunkoshi River is that the journey will start from easy point and gradually goes on increasing in difficulty.
+One of the significance of Sunkoshi River Rafting is that the journey will start from an easy point and gradually goes on increasing level of difficulty.
 It is progressively harder when you descend but will provide time to learn rafting skills, especially for the beginners.
 It will provide you an interesting experience when you continue rafting rapids lower down the river.

 Day 1: Drive to Dolalghat, Rafting begins

 On the first day, we will drive to Dolalghat.
 It is a small town that lies in Kavrepalanchok district, east of Kathmandu.
 It takes about 1.5 hour to reach Dolalghat which is 60 km from Kathmandu.
 Just one kilometer from Dolalghat lies the confluence of Sunkoshi and Indrawati rivers.
 We will start rafting near this point and continue until we reach Dovantar.
 The day will end at a camp near Dovantar.